 Part of what makes the process so enjoyable is that it is entirely a subjective process.
 Your purchase is driven by your personal taste.
 People’s expectations for their speakers range from sublime to stupendous and they have many preferences when listening for pleasure: lower volume, higher volume, opera, country, jazz, big bands, pop, rock or whatever.

-Whatever your eventual choice is, you should expect them to provide lifelike detail and you-are-there performance at a low or high volume.
+No matter what your eventual choice is, you should expect them to provide lifelike detail and you-are-there performance at a low or high volume.
 If you’re a Rocker, then you want powerful, clean and durable speakers.
 If your speaker preferences are more in the vein of quiet background music and listening to the news in the morning, then having killer bass response won't be at the top of your list.

-Other facets also affect speaker performance: room with lots of hard surfaces cn make speakers sound bright, while heavily draped and carpeted rooms can make speakers sound dull.
+Other facets also affect speaker performance: room with lots of hard surfaces can make speakers sound bright, while heavily draped and carpeted rooms can make speakers sound dull.
 Shape, proportions and overall size of rooms play a huge part of the eventual sound quality.

 As you embark on your quest for the ideal speaker system, browse through the following list of terms and descriptions so that when you hear the speaker lingo rolling off the tongue of the salesperson, you won’t feel like you’ve landed in a foreign country.
 These words are often used to describe speaker listening experiences.
 Keep these in mind when auditioning your system so you can translate what they’re saying and get their message.
 A great speaker system is one of the most dynamic possessions in your home.
 So enjoy the process, listen to a lot of music, and make a great choice.